-Through public funding, private funding and individual donations, the Organization provides books to approved Organization program sites throughout the country.
-Approved program sites are medical facilities that have demonstrated the ability to implement the Organization's program and have signed a letter of agreement with the Organization.
+Through generous support and revenue from individual contributions, corporate foundations, donated goods and services and government grants, the Organization provides books and training to approved program sites in all 50 states and Washington, DC.
+Approved program sites are medical facilities that have demonstrated the ability to implement the model and have signed a letter of agreement with the Organization.
 Funding sources are generated by program sites, regional coalitions and the national center.
-During the year ended June 30, 2017, approximately 1.4 million books were distributed to approximately 1,850 sites.
-The goal is to ensure that the approximately 6,000 approved sites in the U.S. have access to high-quality, low-cost children's books.
+During the year ending June 30, 2018, approximately 7.2 million books were distributed to approximately 6,000 sites.